conan-io/conan-io.github.io/_posts/2023-05-11-tensorflow-lite-cpp-mobile-ml-guide.markdown

 comments: false
 title: "Real-Time Pose Detection in C++ using Machine Learning with TensorFlow Lite"
 meta_title: "Real-Time Pose Detection with TensorFlow Lite in C++ using Image Processing and Neural Networks - Conan Blog"
-meta_description: "Discover how to leverage TensorFlow Lite and Conan package manager for seamless integration in C++ to create cutting-edge real-time pose detection applications using machine learning techniques."
+description: "Discover how to leverage TensorFlow Lite and Conan package manager for seamless integration in C++ to create cutting-edge real-time pose detection applications using machine learning techniques."
 ---

 In this post, we're going to dive into using TensorFlow Lite in C++ for real-time human